saulpierotti/markdown_notebook/ADS.md

 * The open question is: does such an algorith $A_{poly}$ exist, given that a polynomial verification algorithm $A_{ver}$ exists?
 	* If the answer is YES, then all the problem for which a polynomial verification algorithm $A_{ver}$ is available can be solved in polynomial time
 	* If the answer is NO, then these problems are intrinsically exponential and hard to solve
-* Decision problems are generally grouped in complexity classes
 * The class **P** contains all the problems solvable in polynomial time
 * The class **NP** contains all the problems verifiable in polynomial time
 * It is obvious that **P** is contained in **NP**, since if I can find a solution to a problem in polynomial time, I don't need to verify that solution: I can just compute it ex-novo